agentgill/dewy-resort/docs/WORKATO_SETUP.md

    ```bash
    make status tool=workato
    ```
-3. If authentication fails, regenerate API token in Workato settings
+3. If authentication still fails, check that you have granted all permissions to your API client in Workato settings

 ---